charleslow/semantic_id_recommender/README.md

         - Entropy is `sum(-p log p)` over each code in the level, ranges from `0` to `log K` where `K` is the number of codes
         - Perplexity ranges from `1` (single point, bad) to `K` (uniformly distributed)

+### src/rqvae/trainer.py

+Contains the lightning module for training the `RQVAE` model